At-a-glance guide to help you understand the terms used in articles and discussions about aircraft noise.

 Secretary of State.

 Equivalent sound level of aircraft noise in dB(A), often called equivalent continuous sound level.
-For conventional historical contours this is based on the daily average movements that take place in the 16-hour period (from 7am to 11pm LT) during the 92 day period from 16 June to 15 September inclusive.
+For conventional historical contours this is based on the daily average movements that take place in the 16-hour period (from 7am to 11pm local time) during the 92 day period from 16 June to 15 September inclusive.

 A UK aviation industry initiative aiming to set out a long-term strategy for the industry to address sustainability issues.

 Route used by aircraft moving to and from the runway to their allocated parking stand.

 Tactically Enhanced Arrivals Mode refers to using both runways simultaneously for arrivals to clear major backlogs of flights waiting to land.